 Systems design interview questions are meant to test your understanding of large distributed systems that are scalable, reliable, and cost-optimal.
 Questions about systems design can be tricky as they are often ambiguous, and you will have to deal with the unstructured nature of the discussion.
-While practicing for systems design questions, follow these steps to ensure you’re covering all ground:
+While practicing for Microsoft Product Manager interview questions on systems design, follow these steps to ensure you’re covering all ground:

 Check out System Design Interview Preparation Tips for more.

-Question 2: How do I prepare for the Microsoft manager interview?
+Q2.
+How do I prepare for the Microsoft program manager interview?

-Question 3: How many interview rounds are there in Microsoft for TPMs, and long does it take?
+Q3.
+How many interview rounds are there in Microsoft for TPMs, and how long does it take?

 Cracking interviews at FAANG and Tier-1 Tech companies like Microsoft require dedicated and strategic prep.
-Interview Kickstart provides the most comprehensive curriculum and teaching methodologies that have helped over 9,000 engineers crack the toughest tech interviews.
+Interview Kickstart provides the most comprehensive curriculum and teaching methodologies that have helped over 9,000 engineers crack the most challenging tech interviews.